 It may be difficult to assign an expected cost to your long-term goals, but that’s OK, the benefit of this exercise is thinking about it.

 If you can’t meet the monthly savings required to meet your short-term goals, then you can try to escalate your savings over time (see step three), but it also probably means that you need to evaluate what is most important to you and adjust your goals accordingly.

 Let’s return to our short-term goals example from step one.
-That example would require a savings rate of just under 10% for someone with a $150,000 income.
-Imagine this hypothetical person hasn’t been saving much prior to this exercise.
-In that case, suddenly removing $1,208 per month from his/her lifestyle can be challenging.
+That example requires a 20% savings rate for someone with a $240,000 income.
+For someone that hasn’t been saving much prior to this exercise, removing $4,000 per month from their lifestyle can be challenging.